ProjectImagine/vault-keepassxc-importer/README.md

 # vault-importer

-A simple script designed to CSV exports into Hashicorp Vault
+A script designed to CSV exports into Hashicorp Vault KV use V2 API

 CSV example:
 "some/path","KeyName","SomeValue"